 This Flash Memoir is written

-on behalf of a friend named "Rosemary Angel Lily, BA.
+on behalf of a friend named Rosemary, BA.
 BEd.
-Hons."
 Names and identifying

 details have been changed to protect the privacy of individuals.